spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/import-eks-cluster-enable-hybrid-mode.md

   - The ARN of the IAM Roles Anywhere trust anchor that contains your certificate authority configuration.
   - The PEM-encoded certificate of your Certificate Authority (CA) that serves as the trust anchor.
 This certificate is used by IAM Roles Anywhere to validate the authenticity of the client certificates presented by your hybrid nodes.
-  - The private key corresponding to your CA's certificate, used to sign client certificates.
+  - The private key corresponding to your CA certificate, used to sign client certificates.

 - An existing Amazon EKS cluster that has been enabled for hybrid nodes.
 Refer to [Create an Amazon EKS cluster with hybrid nodes](https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-cluster-create.html)